 Planning Suggestion: The time value of money should be considered when making a decision to defer income or accelerate deductions.
 Comparative computations should be made to determine and evaluate the net after-tax result of these financial actions.

-Moreover, you should consider whether you expect to be subject to the alternative minimum tax ("AMT") for either or both years.
+Moreover, you should consider whether you expect to be subject to the AMT for either or both years.

 Controlling Income